Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 >**Definition**: The set of all permutations of the characters $1,2,3,\ldots,n$ is $S_n$

 There is a lot of deeper literature and theory related to what permutations are and the set $S_n$, but that is outside the scope of this page.
+Normally permutations are described as functions, but for us we can just think of them as rearrangements of strings.

 Now imagine that I wanted to write a sequence of the characters $1,2$, allowing repeats, where every single permutation can be found within the sequence.
 For example
 $$